 You see- when I was a kid, I had two outdoor dogs.
 Naturally, because they were always outside we never had to potty train them.
 Then, after many, many years, my dogs passed away and after that, my parents got another dog, Molly.
-Molly is the cutest little dachshund but is dumb as rocks.
-I love her to pieces, but she never learned to potty train and my parents have had to spend lots of money on potty pads and lots of time mopping.
-I refused to live a life like this.
-Luckily, my parents later adopted another dog, Katie, and she was already potty trained.
-Molly, however, has not learned from Katie.
+Molly is the cutest little dachshund but not exactly the smartest.
+I love her to pieces, but she never learned to potty train and my parents have spent so much money on potty pads (and lots of time mopping).

 After using the pad, we tried using those fake grass patches on our back porch.
 We thought it might make the thought process a little bit easier on her to go from pad to real grass, so we tried these out.
 WARNING: don’t use these!
 I don’t care what brand you get…these things SMELL.
 At first the smell wasn’t bad, and I would clean her grass patch twice a week (her pee was still little by then) but then it got so bad that we were having to wash it every other day.
 The grass patches usually have 3 layers to them, and we would SCRUB them outside with soap and a broom but even after it was washed, it would still stink.
 I put a potty pad underneath the grass patch (in between the layers) so it wouldn’t be too big of a mess, but it was horrible.